yearofmoo/okej/README.md

 types, Rx and mapping support as well as unwrapping).
 These features are essential in Rust, but they do introduce complexity and lead JS code into a direction that isn't common.

-This library is just a small utility library that aims to stay lean and below the `1kb` mark.
+This library is just a small utility library that aims to stay lean and below the `2kb` mark.

+There is also the NPM library called `results`, but the README says to consider other tools.